-- 1. Set the parking brake. - 2.
-Turn the ignition to ON/RUN with the engine off or place the vehicle power mode in ON/RUN/START.
-See Ignition Positions (Key Access) on page 9-15 or Ignition Positions (Keyless Access) on page 9-17. - Make sure the Tire Pressure info page option is turned on.
-The info pages on the DIC can be turned on and off through the
+- 1. Set the parking brake. - Turn the ignition to ON/RUN with the engine off or place the vehicle power mode in ON/RUN/

+- START.
+See Ignition Positions (Key Access) on page 9-15 or Ignition Positions (Keyless Access) on page 9-16. - Make sure the Tire Pressure info page option is turned on.
+The info pages on the DIC can be turned on and off through the Settings menu.
+See Driver Information Center (DIC) on page 5-27. - Use the DIC controls on the right side of the steering wheel to scroll to the Tire Pressure screen under the DIC info page. - Press and hold the